linode/docs/docs/kubernetes/how-to-setup-a-private-docker-registry-with-lke-and-object-storage/index.md

           class: nginx
     {{</ file >}}

     - This manifest file creates a ClusterIssuer resource that will register an account on an ACME server.
-The value of `spec.acme.email.server` designates Let's Encrypt's production ACME server, which should be trusted by most browsers.
+The value of `spec.acme.server` designates Let's Encrypt's production ACME server, which should be trusted by most browsers.

         {{< note >}}
 Let's Encrypt provides a staging ACME server that can be used to test issuing trusted certificates, while not worrying about hitting [Let's Encrypt's production rate limits](https://letsencrypt.org/docs/rate-limits/).
 The staging URL is `https://acme-staging-v02.api.letsencrypt.org/directory`.
         {{</ note >}}

     - The value of `privateKeySecretRef.name` provides the name of a secret containing the private key for this user's ACME server account (this is tied to the email address you provide in the manifest file).
 The ACME server will use this key to identify you.
     - To ensure that you own the domain for which you will create a certificate, the ACME server will issue a challenge to a client. cert-manager provides two options for solving challenges, [`http01`](https://cert-manager.io/docs/configuration/acme/http01/) and [`DNS01`](https://cert-manager.io/docs/configuration/acme/dns01/).
-In this example, the `http01` challenge solver will be used and it is configured in the `solvers` array. cert-manager will spin up *challenge solver* pods to solve the issued challenges and use Ingress resources to route the challenge to the appropriate pod.
+In this example, the `http01` challenge solver will be used and it is configured in the `solvers` array. cert-manager will spin up *challenge solver* Pods to solve the issued challenges and use Ingress resources to route the challenge to the appropriate Pod.

 1. Create the ClusterIssuer resource: